michi84o/AccessBattle/README.md

 a very stupid AI.
 The final game will be playable over network.

 - Estimated completion: End of August 2017
+  - UPDATE: Due to some private problems, the release might be postponed by one month
 - Current Status and next steps:
   - [x] Create and join games over server (only library functions)
   - [ ] UI rewrite (WIP)